A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Discussion

-Our system can be used to understand behavior and potentially detect behavioral changes of individuals with various neurological or mental impairments.
-In the future, it could also be used to detect certain mental disorders.
-For example, in the early stages of cognitive impairment, namely Mild Cognitive Impairment (MCI), patients start to show gait patterns that deviate from neurotypical populations ~\cite{LINDHRENGIFO202283} ~\cite{de2017gait}.
-It is, therefore, vital to monitor elders' movement characteristics to detect early cognitive impairment risks and provide appropriate interventions.
-Our system allows continuous and objective assessment of gait, wandering, and group activities.
-We can continuously collect 2D pose and spatial movement information throughout the day by installing low-cost edge computing systems in existing infrastructure.
-The future work will further enable a system that can predict falling episodes in real-time, thereby preventing a severe outcome, by directly utilizing 2D poses from multi-view cameras across the facility~\cite{lach2017falls,allali2017management}.
+\textit{Clinical Application:} Our system allows continuous and objective assessment of gait, spatial navigation, and group activities.
+Our system can be used to understand behavior and potentially detect behavioral changes in individuals with various motor and cognitive impairments~\cite{LINDHRENGIFO202283}.
+The future work will further enable a system that may be able to predict falling episodes in real-time, thereby preventing an adverse event, by directly using 2D poses from multi-view cameras across the facility~\cite{lach2017falls,allali2017management}.